LeapBeyond/nifi-tutorials/introduction/README.md

 - This script does more than we need, but was one that we already had lying around.
 It's a small [Groovy](http://www.groovy-lang.org) program that reads the contents of the incoming FlowFile, and counts the occurence of every word in it.
 The contents of the FlowFile are then replaced with a list of every word and the number of occurences in the form `word: number`, e.g. `"satisfaction: 16"`.
 The `ExecuteScript` processor supports a few different programming languages, and the script can be stored as a file external to the processor as well.
 While it is fairly straight forward for a Java programmer to create new Processors for specific purposes, this is often overkill for simple operations that can be performed with a simple script.
 Another common pattern is to do what we did here: use a pre-existing script that is pretty close to what we need, rather than writing a new one.

-- The FlowFile content has been replaced with our word frequency list, which is great, but we don't want _every_ word, just the word "satisfaction.".
+- The FlowFile content has been replaced with our word frequency list, which is great, but we don't want _every_ word, just the word "satisfaction".
 It would be nice if there was a Processor that could filter this list for matching lines and send the results somewhere.
 Fortunately the `RouteText` processor can do just that!
 Drag a new `RouteText` processor onto the canvas, and connect the `success` relationship from the `ExecuteScript` processor to it.
 Don't forget to go back to the `ExecuteScript` processor to auto-terminate unneeded relationships.

 - Configure the properties of the `RouteText` processor to set `Matching Strategy` to `Starts With`, then add a new property `satisfaction` with the value `satisfaction:`.
 This is instructing the processor to create a FlowFile containing every line starting with `satisfaction:` and send it down a new relationship called `satisfaction` (we could of called it `matched` as an alternative for clarity).